S3 method for class 'data.frame'

 )

-columns to tabulate by/stratify by for tabulation.
+columns to use for grouping or stratifying the table output.
 Arguments are similar, but with an important distinction:by

 : results are tabulated by all combinations of the columns specified, including unobserved combinations and unobserved factor levels.strata